Dodgers vs. Royals Player Props Betting Odds

 Freeman Stats

-- Freeman has picked up at least one hit in five games in a row.
-In his last five games he is hitting .381 with three doubles, two walks and six RBI.
+- Freeman takes a six-game streak with at least one hit into this matchup.
+During his last 10 games he is batting .275 with three doubles, a home run, four walks and eight RBI.

 Freeman Recent Games